-10.4 2009 Onwards
+10.3 2009 Onwards

 In reality the site is still only in its infancy.
 A great deal has, however, been achieved in a short time and the transformation from a vast expanse of transplants to the young woodland areas has been quite dramatic.
-The future for the site continues to look promising with increased usage, a diverse range of events for the site, changes to management regimes to reflect the Council's Climate Change and Green Futures Strategy and an active Friends Group.
+The future for the site continues to look promising with increased usage, a diverse range of events for the site and an active Friends Group.
 This will be expanded on further in Chapter 3 "Where do we want to go?"